nex23/from-design-to-code/README.md

-Source code of the Web Development bootcamp From Design to Code lecture.
-The `boilerplate` branch holds the lecture starting boilerplate and the `solution` branch holds the final state.
+Source code for an app to allow search movies from a list.